TorchPochmak/Stats/README.md

-## Learning matplotlib, seaborn, pandas, numpy, scipy for statistics
+## Learning matplotlib, seaborn, pandas, numpy, scipy for statistics and trading